 Valvular heart disease is any cardiovascular disease process involving one or more of the four valves of the heart (the aortic and mitral valves on the left side of heart and the pulmonic and tricuspid valves on the right side of heart).
 These conditions occur largely as a consequence of ageing but may also be the result of congenital (inborn) abnormalities or specific disease or physiologic processes including rheumatic heart disease and pregnancy.
 Valve failure or dysfunction can result in diminished heart functionality.
 Valvular heart disease can be caused by valvular stenosis or valvular insufficiency.
 In the valvular heart disease condition valvular stenosis, the tissues forming the valve leaflets become stiffer, narrowing the valve opening and reducing the amount of blood that can flow through it.
 If the narrowing is mild, the overall functioning of the heart may not be reduced.
-However, the valve can become so narrow (stenosis) that heart function is reduced, and the rest of the body may not receive adequate blood flow.
-Another valvular heart disease condition, called valvular insufficiency (or regurgitation, incompetence, "leaky valve") occurs when the leaflets do not close completely, letting blood leak backward across the valve.
+However, the valve can become so narrow (stenosis) that heart disease condition, called valvular insufficiency (or regurgitation, incompetence, "leaky valve") occurs when the leaflets do not close completely, letting blood leak backward across the valve.
 This backward flow is referred to as "regurgitated flow."
 Bicuspid aortic valve disease is a type of congenital valve disease that affects the aortic valve.
 The valve has two leaflets (cusps) instead of three.
 Without the third leaflet, the valve may be: [37,38].